Making-Sense-Info/Varese/use-cases/elfe-1.md

 For each campaign, a form is defined and presented to participants through various tools.
 Data processing is done in SAS and data is managed in .sas7bdat  SAS database files.

-All campaigns and associated variables have been documented extensively, prior prior to migration into France Cohortes infrastructure.
+All campaigns and associated variables have been documented extensively prior to migration into France Cohortes infrastructure.
 This documentation can be accessed publicly through: [https://pandora-elfe.inserm.fr](https://pandora-elfe.inserm.fr/public/)

 For every campaign is provided

-- A protocol
+- A study protocol
+  - Target population
+  - Inclusion criteria
+  - Consent process
+  - Quick description of forms purpose
+  - External sources of data
+  - ...
 - The form itself in .pdf format
 - A documentation in .docx format
 - A description of variables in .xlsm format